 High-end bread maker, the Panasonic SD-ZX2522, is the best choice if you want to create a variety of loaves, and even tackle bakes that are traditionally more complicated and tough.

 The SD-ZX2522 certainly isn’t fast, but its methodical pace means that you get the best-quality bread.
-With our test white loaf, we got the best bread that we’ve seen.
+With our white test loaf, we got the best bread that we’ve seen.
 Switching to rye, we achieved a moist, well-cooked loaf; our only issue is that there’s no blade-removal tool, so you have to handle this by hand.

 All further bakes were excellent, with a panettone, sourdough and a wholewheat olive loaf all handled perfectly.
 For the latter, the ingredient dispenser distributed the whole pitted olives through the finished bread.